Student Spotlight: Tim Kietzman

 Once the book layout was finalized, Kietzman created the cover and immediately searched for a publisher.
 At the beginning of 2014, “The Crack in the Sidewalk” was officially released by Signature Book Printing.

 Kietzman and his mom are currently working on a second book, and he has plenty of other ideas to develop.
 A member of Autismerica while attending College of DuPage, he would like to create a graphic novel about his experiences as an autistic man growing up overseas.
 He also is developing a comic strip featuring a 12-year-old boy named Randall Lemma.

 “It’s a play on the words ‘grand dilemma,’” he said.
 “Randall is an ordinary boy who reluctantly becomes the leader of his apartment complex and is ready to do whatever it takes to manage the young residents.”

-He also has several other projects in mind, including a fantasy/adventure comic and a voice-over program with Edge Studio.
+He also is working on several other projects, including a series of comic books, an online coaching program and a voice-over program with Edge Studio.

 “Regardless of what I do next, I feel encouraged when I hear from others who tell me how much they enjoyed my book.
 A man recently sent me a photo of his 9-year-old granddaughter reading it to her 7-year-old brother.
 That’s pretty amazing.”

 “The Crack in the Sidewalk” can be found at Amazon.com.

 (630) 942-2800 (Main)

 2018 College of DuPage